Canada Tourist Visa

 If Your Visa is Refused

-Refusal rates for Nigerian applicants are currently high.
-If refused, you will receive a letter with general reasons.
-To understand the specific concerns:
+If refused, you will receive a letter with reasons.
+Common next steps:

-1. Request GCMS notes through an Access to Information and Privacy (ATIP) request to see detailed processing notes
+1. Request your file through Access to Information (ATIP) for detailed refusal reasons

 Common Rejection Reasons